dnvriend/akka-http-test/README.md

 must be as lean as possible, and the only exception is for filtering, sorting, searching and paging, as stated by [Vinay Sahni](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) in his great blog 'Best Practices for Designing a Pragmatic RESTful API'.
-3. Both bloggers and I agree that using request headers for versioning, and therefor relying on vendor specific media types is a great way to keep the resource urls clean, the location does not change and in code the versioning is only a presentation responsibility, easilly resolved by an in scope mashaller.
+3. Both bloggers and I agree that using request headers for versioning, and therefor relying on vendor specific media types is a great way to keep the resource urls clean, the location does not change and in code the versioning is only a presentation responsibility, easily resolved by an in scope mashaller.

 When you run the example, you can try the following requests: